Patani Kingdom: Founding legends

-Folklore suggests the name Patani means "this beach" which is "pata ni" in the local Malay language.
+The Hikayat Patani suggests the name Patani means "this beach" which is "pata ni" (pantai ini) in the local Malay language.
 In this story, a ruler went hunting one day and saw a beautiful white mouse-deer the size of a goat, which then disappeared.
 He asked his men where the animal had gone, and they replied: "Pata ni lah!"
 This ruler then ordered a town be built where the mouse-deer had disappeared it was then named after "this beach".
 The founder is named in some sources as either Sri Wangsa or Phaya Tunakpa, a ruler of Kota Malikha or Kota Mahligai.
-The first ruler of Patani (some sources say his son) later converted to Islam and took the name Sultan Ismail Shah or Mahmud Shah.

-An alternative theory is that the Patani kingdom was founded in the 14th century.
-Local stories tell of a fisherman named Pak Tani (Father Tani), who was sent by a king from the interior to survey the coast, to find a place for an appropriate settlement.
+The first ruler of Patani (some sources say his son) later converted to Islam and took the name Sultan Ismail Shah or Mahmud Shah.The Hikayat Patani also mentions that the ruler met an old fisherman there, who replied "Encik Tani" ("Mister Tani") when asked his name.
+An alternative suggestion is therefore that the town was named after the old fisherman, Pak Tani (Father Tani), who was sent by a king from the interior to survey the coast, to find a place for an appropriate settlement.
 After he established a successful fishing outpost, other people moved to join him.
-The town soon grew into a prosperous trading center that continued to bear his name.
-The authors of the 17th–18th century Hikayat Patani chronicle claim this story is untrue, and support the claim that the kingdom was founded by the Sultan.
+The town that grew into a prosperous trading center would continue to bear his name.